James-Muguro/Cable-Sales-Analysis/README.md

 ## 8. Acknowledgments

-We extend our gratitude to the data engineering and analytics teams at Cable Prime for providing the datasets and their valuable insights.
-Special thanks to the sales consultant for guiding the analysis requirements and objectives.
+We extend our heartfelt gratitude to the data engineering and analytics community for their invaluable contributions in providing the datasets that made this analysis possible.
+Your dedication and expertise are greatly appreciated.